bonitasoft/bonita-doc/md/bdm-in-rest-api.md

         List<Car> cars = carDAO.findByModel(currentModel, p as int, c as int)

         // Prepare the Json result:
-        // Do NOT return directly the list "cars", as all Wheel objects would be fetched one by one (lazy relation).
+        // Do NOT return directly the list "cars", as the entire list of Wheel objects would be fetched by lazy loading.
         // Instead, ONLY select the fields that are necessary for your business logic: def carModels = [:]
         for (Car car : cars) {